kotychok/mutiny/README.md

 Having done that, there are some other improvements we can start thinking about, which I might look into next or at a later time.
 We'll see.
 But anyways, here's a list with some thoughts and/or links for future reference:

 - Can we cull chunk faces that are next to each other?
-  - From the /r/VoxelGameDev discord, JWNJWN mentioned it would be possible to store duplicate voxel data in each chunk, the blocks right next to the edge, that we could use to occlusion check.
+  - Store duplicate voxel data in each chunk, the blocks right next to the edge, that we could use to occlusion check.
-  - Also from the /r/VoxelGameDev discord, Vercidium mentioned their `isBlockAt` method takes the world position and handles checking blocks outside the current chunk.
+  - A possible `isBlockAt` method that takes the world position and handles checking blocks outside the current chunk.
 Since our other chunks are already loaded in memory, we could do something similar without too much trouble.
 - Can we cull vertices that aren't visible from the current camera position?
   - Perhaps by implementing logic that looks at cube faces with respect to camera position, as mentioned [here](https://old.reddit.com/r/VoxelGameDev/comments/cj3kwi/heres_an_article_explaining_in_detail_how_i/evfzn05/).
   - Also by frustrum culling, to remove all vertices that aren't even in the camera's field of view.
   - Other culling?
 How about culling vertices hidden by other blocks (ray casting?)